 Bitcoin/US$ price 2016-21

 The identity of Bitcoin as “money” was shaken a little before it became a means of investing.
 The debate began in 2017 with a debate over the scalability of bitcoins (the issue of slow transactions and rising fees) when the network faced record-breaking demand and a staggering increase in transaction fees.

-It is worth mentioning that in December 2017, at the same time as breaking the record price of bitcoin, bitcoin fees reached $ 50.
+It is worth mentioning that in December 2017, at the same time as breaking the record Bitcoin cost Coinbase and bitcoin fees reached $ 50.
 At the time, the Bitcoin community was debating the future of the cryptocurrency, to the point that some called it a “civil war.”